top of page

 鄺展維

 Kwong has developed a long and fruitful collaboration with the Hong Kong Sinfonietta since 2014.
-Their artistic bonding, which includes a two-season appointment of Kwong as the orchestra’s Artist Associate in 2020-2022, has resulted in nine commissions that have been showcased locally and as well globally in the orchestra’s overseas tours.
+Their artistic bonding, which includes a two-season appointment of Kwong as the orchestra’s Artist Associate in 2020-2022, has resulted in multiple commissions that have been showcased locally and as well globally in the orchestra’s overseas tours.
 With his role in Contemporary Music Research for the orchestra since 2015, Kwong also has been contributing ideas to the orchestra’s planning in contemporary repertoire and commissioning.

-Kwong’s interest in site specificity and transdisciplinarity of music in recent years led him to leadership roles in several grand-scale productions in Hong Kong.
-He was the curator of Hong Kong New Music Ensemble’s Our Audible City (2018-2019), for which he wrote Atlas, a series of site-specific works tailored for non-concert-hall spaces in Hong Kong.
-His research in the site-specificity of music subsequently led to the conception of Requiem (2020-2021) commissioned by Tai Kwun Contemporary, and Lifelike (2021), commissioned for the Hi!
-Flora Fauna series held in the Hong Kong Botanical and Zoological Garden.
-In 2022 he was commissioned by the Lucerne Festival for Elsewhere, a site-specific ensemble work to be performed in KKL Luzern Concert hall, whose world premiere was reviewed by Luzern Luzernerzeitung as "enchanting the concert hall".
-For his research in these aspects, Kwong took artist residencies at the Zurich University of the Arts and at the Tai Kwun Contemporary Artists' Studio in 2020.
+Kwong’s interest in site specificity and transdisciplinarity of music led him to leadership roles in several extensive productions in Hong Kong.
+He was the curator of HKNME’s Our Audible City (2018-2019) - a one-year-long project on the subjects of site-specific music, urban soundscape, sound collecting and sound maps - for which he wrote Atlas, a series of site-specific works tailored for six non-concert spaces in Hong Kong.
+His research in site-specificity of music subsequently led to the conception of Requiem (2020-2021) commissioned by Tai Kwun Contemporary, and Lifelike (2021), commissioned by HKNME for performances at the Hong Kong Botanical and Zoological Garden.
+In 2022 he was commissioned by the Lucerne Festival for Elsewhere, a site-specific composition to be performed at KKL Luzern Concert hall whose world premiere was reviewed by Luzernerzeitung as "enchanting the concert hall".
+For his research in site specificity, Kwong took artist residencies at the Zurich University of the Arts and at the Tai Kwun Contemporary Artists' Studio in 2020.

-鄺展維的音樂作品在國際間曾於瑞士琉森Forward音樂節、柏林Ultraschall當代音樂節、日本武生國際音樂節、瑞士提契諾音樂節、IRCAM ManiFeste、法國拉羅克‧昂迪榮國際鋼琴音樂節、葡萄牙馬爾旺國際音樂節、以及歐亞多地之藝術節及音樂節中演出。近年委約者包括Ensemble recherche、琉森音樂節、武生國際音樂節、香港小交響樂團、大館當代美術館、香港創樂團、香港藝術節等,其他曾合作的知名樂隊及演奏家包括倫敦愛樂樂團、Ensemble intercontemporain、琉森音樂節當代樂團小組、法國廣播愛樂樂團、斯圖加特創聲獨唱團、米蘭大學管弦樂團、意大利Divertimento樂團、澳洲Ensemble Offspring、長笛演奏家Mario Caroli、小提琴演奏家Jeanne-Marie Conquer、尺八大師田嶋直士、直笛演奏家鈴木俊哉、以及指揮家Edward Gardner、柏鵬、葉詠詩、Pierre-André Valade等。
+鄺展維的音樂作品在國際間曾於瑞士琉森Forward音樂節、柏林Ultraschall當代音樂節、日本武生國際音樂節、瑞士提契諾音樂節、IRCAM ManiFeste、法國拉羅克‧昂迪榮國際鋼琴音樂節、葡萄牙馬爾旺國際音樂節以及世界各地之藝術節及音樂節中演出。近年委約者包括德國Ensemble recherche、琉森音樂節、武生國際音樂節、香港小交響樂團、大館當代美術館、香港創樂團、香港藝術節等。其他曾公開演出其作品的知名樂隊及演奏家包括倫敦愛樂樂團、Ensemble intercontemporain、琉森音樂節當代樂團小組、法國廣播愛樂樂團、斯圖加特創聲獨唱團、米蘭大學管弦樂團、意大利Divertimento樂團、澳洲Ensemble Offspring、長笛演奏家Mario Caroli、小提琴演奏家Jeanne-Marie Conquer、尺八大師田嶋直士、直笛演奏家鈴木俊哉、鋼琴家李嘉齡、指揮家Edward Gardner、葉詠詩、柏鵬、Pierre-André Valade等。

-鄺展維1985年生於香港,早年於香港中文大學及倫敦大學國王學院修讀音樂,及後於英國約克大學在Thomas Simaku指導下鑽研作曲,於2013年獲頒授博士學位。他近年獲得細川俊夫多次指導,並曾參加Francesco Filidei、Mauro Lanza及Oscar Bianch等作曲家之大師班,從中獲重要啟迪。
+鄺展維1985年生於香港,早年於香港中文大學及倫敦大學國王學院修讀音樂,及後於英國約克大學在Thomas Simaku指導下鑽研作曲,於2013年獲頒授博士學位。他也從細川俊夫、Francesco Filidei、Mauro Lanza及Oscar Bianchi等作曲家之指導中獲重要啟迪。

 bottom of page